C# Interop#

 requestAnimationFrame(update)Performance Tips#

-- Cache type references: Don't look up types repeatedly in hot loops
+- Cache type references: avoid repeated lookups in hot loops

-- Batch property access: Get multiple values at once when possible
+- Batch property access: read multiple values at once when possible